graphcore/poptorch/docs/user_guide/batching.rst

 .. autoclass:: poptorch.DataLoader
    :special-members: __init__
-   :members:
+   :members: terminate

 poptorch.AsynchronousDataAccessor
 =================================

-To reduce host overhead you can offload the data loading process to a separate thread using an :py:class:`~poptorch.AsynchronousDataAccessor`.
+To reduce host overhead you can offload the data loading process to a separate thread by specifying `mode=poptorch.DataLoaderMode.Async` in the :py:class:`~poptorch.DataLoader` constructor.
+Internally this uses an :py:class:`~poptorch.AsynchronousDataAccessor`.
 Doing this allows you to reduce the host/IPU communication overhead by using the time that the IPU is running to load the next batch on the CPU.
 This means that when the IPU is finished executing and returns to host the data will be ready for the IPU to pull in again.

 .. autoclass:: poptorch.AsynchronousDataAccessor
    :special-members: __init__, __len__